PaulGreenfieldOz/WorkingDogs/Kelpie_v2/README.md

 framework-dependent x64 Linux Kelpie executable, and other versions can be build by changing the name of the profile file in the publish command.

+### Advice on primers and filtering
+The in-silico primer sequences used by Kelpie work in much the same way as their molecular equivalents.
+Primers can match into the expected conserved region, and they can match elsewhere as well.
+In a real PCR, the first run with the forward primer can result in off-target matches, but the following reverse primer run will select only those sequences that also contain the reverse primer.
+Kelpie does something similar, it first finds reads containing forward or reverse primers, and then finds reads that overlap these primer-containing reads.
+Because Kelpie can only work with the (short) reads it is given, not full-length amplicons, it can't discard off-target reads as easily, as it doesn't know anything about the target region.
+These off-target reads can result in large numbers of reads being kept during the filtering stage.
+These off-target reads result in larger kMer tables, but are otherwise innocuous.
+Off-target reads are worth controlling though, as they can degrade performance as they still have to be tiled and de-noised.

+Kelpie simulates primer mismatches when finding primer-containing reads, and the number of mismatches allowed is set by the -mismatches (-mm) option.
+The default is 1 mismatch.
+The right number of mismatches is a balance between off-target matches and primer effectiveness.
+The -primers option will show what primers sequences were actually found in the WGS reads.
+I often do an initial run with a higher -mm value (2 or 3), and then adjust the primer sequences to better match what's in the data, and then reduce the -mm value to reduce off-target matches.

+The fastest way of running Kelpie is with pre-filtered reads.
+I use BuildFilter with a curated representative reference set (e.g. RefSeq 16S) and then run FilterReads to extract only those WGS reads that appear to be coming from my target region.
+If you are using FilterReads, you should use the -eitherinpair or -bothinpair options to keep the pairedness of the filtered reads, now that Kelpie can use paired-reads to resolve alternative paths in the kMer tree.

 ### Release notes

 ### V2.3.4

 * Made the read extending/assembling phase multi-threaded and this is now much faster.
 * Multiple forward and reverse primers supported. e.g -f AGAGTTTGATCMTGGCTCAG,TTCYGKTTGATCCYGSCRGA -r TACNGNTACCTTGTTACGACTT for extracting both archaeal and bacterial full-length 16S in a single run.
 * Improvements to accuracy for low coverage and noisy data.
-Better use of paired-reads and read coverage to avoid excessive tree exploration and reduce the risk of chimeras with noisy data.
+* Better use of paired-reads and read coverage to avoid excessive tree exploration and reduce the risk of chimeras with noisy data.
 * Paired-read code now ignores trivial pairs, coming from short pairs (poor DNA prep).

 ### V2.2.0